pivotal/docs-tap/application-accelerator/about-application-accelerator.hbs.md

 Enterprise Architects author and publish accelerator projects that provide developers and operators in their organization ready-made, conforming code and configurations.

-Published accelerators projects are maintained in Git repositories.
+Published accelerator projects are maintained in Git repositories.
 You can then use Application Accelerator to create new projects based on those accelerator projects.

 The Application Accelerator user interface(UI) enables you to discover available accelerators,